whyleee/pim/README.md

 #### backend.meta.url (required)
 URL to meta API, used to construct edit UI for the backend.

-#### backend.data.url (required)
+#### backend.data.baseUrl (required)
-URL to REST CRUD data API (Create-Read-Update-Delete), used to work with data.
-The API must provide 5 HTTP endpoints:
+Base URL to data API, used to work with backend data.
+Every collection in the backend must provide 5 HTTP API endpoints:
 - `GET %data.url%`: return all backend items as a list (IDs and names are required, other data is ignored)
 - `GET %data.url%/{id}`: return full item data by ID
 - `POST %data.url%`: create new item in the backend with posted data
 - `PUT %data.url%/{id}`: replace item data by ID
 - `DELETE %data.url%/{id}`: delete item by ID

+> `POST`, `PUT` and `DELETE` APIs are not required if collection is marked as readonly.

+## C# Meta Attributes
+The list of available C# attributes and options for metadata:

+#### CollectionAttribute.Path
+Path to collection REST CRUD API (Create-Read-Update-Delete) used to work with data, appended to `%data.baseUrl%` from config.
+Default path is C# property name.

+#### CollectionAttribute.Readonly
+Marks collection as readonly.
+Disables all editing functionality, only list view is available.

+#### CollectionAttribute.Constant
+Marks collection as constant.
+Disables existing item editing, but allows viewing and creating items.

-#### backend.data.collectionItemsProperty
+#### CollectionAttribute.ItemsProperty
-Name of the response data property containing result collection items from `GET %data.url%` API.
+Name of the response data property containing result collection items from `GET %data.baseUrl%%collection.path%` API.
 By default entire response is treated as a collection.

+#### CollectionQueryFilterAttribute
+Adds a string filter to collection items.
+Displayed as a text input in the collection list view.

+#### CollectionRefFilterAttribute
+Adds a referenced collection filter to collection items.
+Displayed as a select list in the collection list view.

 ## Deployment
 The app is cloud ready and can be deployed in minutes to any cloud provider.